This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 - Spartan Manor travel trailers were manufactured by the Spartan Aircraft Company starting in 1946.
 This particular look (with that Art Deco style) was made from 1946 to ’50/51 and had either a mahogany or birch interior.
 It is not an Airstream; the Spartan Aircraft Company went defunct in 1961, so these are no longer made, even in modern versions.
 So, it’s a cool score, but it makes finding replacement parts that much tougher.

-- When it was used as a workshop, all of the interior was pretty much ripped out.
-So, no interior items can/will be salvaged.
+- It was used as a workshop, so no plumbing or electrical are within the shell.
+We’ll have to install that ourselves.
+Also, no interior items can/will be salvaged.
 All insulation and interior walls will be part of the gut job.

 - I have found multiple examples of the original floor plan, but that kind of planning is too far off to be concerned about at the moment.